tkreyche/I75W-Raymarine-Autopilot/README.md

 There may be future options to send Tillerpilot data from a NautiControl ST Wireless module directly to a I75W display, without the need for a Signal K server.

 ### Raspberry Pi and Signal K
-Signal K runs well on a Raspberry Pi 4B or 5, with dependencies on how many other devices are connected and sending data, such as running a NEMA 2000 backbone.
-I don't recommend using the built-in wireless on the Pi, especially in Access Point mode.
-It has numerous adjustments necessary to get it to work properly, such as disabling auto power down.
-And the minimal antenna is a fundamental problem.
-A infinitely better solution is to use a small travel wifi travel router connected to the Pi with an ethernet cable.
+Signal K runs well on a Raspberry Pi 4B or 5, dependent on how many other devices are connected and sending data, such as running a NEMA 2000 backbone.
+The hardware in this project can connect directly to the wifi module on the Pi in Access Point mode.
+Auto power should be disabled and other tweaks may be necessary.
+An alternative solution is to use a wifi travel router connected to the Pi with an ethernet cable.
 Of course this is more equipment to maintain.
-Note that the Pi 5 is runs very fast with an NVMe drive, but it is difficult to get to work reliably.

 ### Signal K Software Installation
 This installation assumes you already have Signal K running on a Raspberry Pi.
 If not, the [Signal K website has good instructions](https://demo.signalk.org/documentation/Installation/Raspberry_Pi.html).